ID

 `facets: XConnectionFacets` field; each `@asFacet`-marked input field

-becomes an entry there, returning `[XFacetValue!]!` with per-value
+becomes an entry there, returning `[XFacetValue!]` (nullable list, non-null

 Only valid on fields of an input type used as the filter input of an